Manifesto: why I believe design to be the language of progress

 In an age of pressing environmental challenges, design plays a crucial role in shaping a sustainable future.
 It is not enough to create products that merely satisfy our immediate desires; we must design with consideration for the broader ecological impact.
 Through sustainable materials, energy-efficient solutions, and regenerative approaches, design can pave the way towards a harmonious coexistence with our planet.

-Embracing the Ethical Imperative
+Embracing the ethical imperative

 With great power comes great responsibility.
 Designers have a moral imperative to question the ethics of their creations.
 We must be vigilant against design that perpetuates inequality, discrimination, or harm to individuals and communities.
 Instead, we should strive for designs that elevate humanity, foster empathy, and promote social justice.

-As I conclude this manifesto, I invite you to recognize the immense potential of design as a catalyst for progress.
+I invite you to recognize the immense potential of design as a catalyst for progress.
 Let us embrace design as not merely a means to an end but as a language that speaks to our shared humanity.
 Together, let us harness the transformative power of design to create a future that is inclusive, sustainable, and filled with boundless opportunities for growth and advancement.

 Design Engineer, Co-founder of Grids